 Fulwood & Cadley's Allocation of Funding

-A total of £6260 has been allocated to school in the Autumn term, this funding will be used in the majority to subsidise the purchase of additional digital resources - i-pads.
-We feel that enhancing provision of digital resources in school will enable teachers to make more effective use of both time in school and at home, through the effective deployment of the learning platform Seesaw (Cl 1-3) and Showbie (Cl4-10).
-Effective use of such learning platforms will enable learning to be personalised, provide instant feedback and limit the use of shared resources therefore reducing risk of transmission of COVID-19.
+A total of £10,360 has been allocated to school this year, this funding will be used in the majority to subsidise the purchase of 220 additional digital resources - i-pads.
+We feel that enhancing provision of digital resources in school will enable teachers to make more effective use of time, through the effective deployment of the learning platform Seesaw (Cl 1-3) and Showbie (Cl4-10) as well as APPLE Classroom and many other APPs, supporting learning across the curriculum.
+Effective use of such learning platforms will enable learning to be personalised, provide instant feedback and limit the use of shared and printed resources.

 National Tutoring Programme